Koi Palace Dim Sum Daly City Review

 Crispy pork ($18) was expensive and had a nice crispy skin, but the meat was pretty bland and ordinary.

 Koi Palace’s service was a little better than average for a place like this.
 Servers were patrolling more often, so refills came often, although you still had to bark for a server to order.
 The breath of items was excellent, more extensive and more inventive than nearby places in Millbrae.
-Asian Pearl Peninsula is the other place that comes close.
+Asian Pearl Peninsula and The Kitchen are the other restaurants that comes close.

-Koi Palace has high quality dim sum and a superb choice for lunch.
+Koi Palace has high quality dim sum and a superb choice for lunch, but there are some items that are just average to slightly above average.
 Go early, right when it opens or around 1:30pm, as this will reduce your wait time.
 You can also call ahead and get a number by phone.

 If you do not know what to order, use our pictures as a guide.
 Check out our Lung King Heen, Hong Kong to see how the next level of quality and inventiveness in modern Chinese dim sum looks like.
 Service outside the US is one another level, that top Chinese restaurants abroad.
 Vancouver, BC Canada in Southern California’s Sea Harbour also surpass Koi Palace.